emzarts/SONOindustries/README.md

 # The Collapse of SONO Industries
-## A Prisons and Phoenix Story Written By Rachel A. Boal
+### A Prisons and Phoenix Story Written By Rachel A. Boal and Programmed by Emily Zimmerman